satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 4. \*\*There is no measure of the quality of a review.\*\*

-The closed and anonymous review process is not only lost from external scrutiny and data mining, there is no attempt to even quantify the level of support, impartiality, or expertise of the reviews or reviewers.
-This closed process and lack of analytic or summary measures
-\ :sup:``[a] <#cmnt1>`_`\ assigned to specific portions of an article or its reviews prevents an evaluation or objective standardization of the review process.
+There is no attempt to quantify the quality, strength, impartiality, or expertise of the reviews or reviewers.
+Without measures associated with the quality of any portion of a review, the community is forced to trust the judgment of the editor and the journal’s impact factor as proxies for quality.
+The prevents external scrutiny, data mining, and makes it impossible to evaluate or standardize the review process.

 5. \*\*Reviews take a lot of time, and once submitted cannot evolve.\*\*